-Decomposing trash in landfills continuously produces gases like methane and carbon dioxide.
-We collect this gas through a system of collection pipes and wells, and transform it to electricity in a power plant, which is the largest landfill gas collection plant east of the Mississippi.
+Decomposing trash in landfills continuously produce gases like methane and carbon dioxide.
+At Resource Recovery, the gas is collected through a system of horizonal trenches and vertical wells, and transformed into electricity at a nearby power plant, which is the second largest methane to energy plant in the country.
 You can see the many wells sticking out around the landfill.
-More are located in the newer phases because the peak of off-gassing happens early on in the decomposition process.
 Each year, enough electricity is produced to power 28,000 homes.
 Collecting these gases not only reduces our need to burn fossil fuels for energy, but it also keeps these greenhouse gases from entering the atmosphere and contributing to global climate change.